jehielle/jehielle/README.md

 coder, painter, hobby-juggler, prodigal daughter for programming.

 - 🔭 **i’m currently working on:**
-  - web-scraping using selenium
+  - game development with c#
-  - data visualization
+  - software development with c#, bazel, python

 in the meantime, visit my [site](https://jehielle.github.io/) for more!